davejacobs/mint/README.md

 IV.
 The Mint path
 -----------------

 Mint's path tells the library where to search for named templates.
 It can be useful for other things, too, especially for extensions and tools that use the library (for example, for storing config files for the `mint` command).
 The Mint path is flexible and something that you can modify, even from the command line.
-(Just export `MINT_PATH`=`your:colon-separated-paths:here`!)
+(Just export `MINT_PATH`=`your:colon-separated-paths:here`.
+Just make sure to specify higher-priority paths before lower-priority ones.)

 So here's the rundown.